National Gallery of Art Archives

 - Press releases, 1939–present

-- Calendars of events, annual reports, concert programs, and other National Gallery of Art publications
+- Calendars of events, annual reports, concert programs, and other National Gallery publications

-- Architectural design drawings and models for the West Building, East Building, and National Gallery of Art Sculpture Garden
+- Architectural design drawings and models for the West Building, East Building, and Sculpture Garden

-- Photographs of Gallery events, architecture, and personalities
+- Photographs of National Gallery events, architecture, and personalities

 - Records concerning museum activities during World War II and the American Commission for the Protection and Salvage of Artistic and Historic Monuments in War Areas (the Roberts Commission)

-- Records of exhibitions held at the National Gallery of Art, 1941–present
+- Records of exhibitions held at the National Gallery, 1941–present

-Over time the Gallery Archives has acquired or received materials from other sources that relate closely to the mission, programs, and interests of the museum, including:
+The archives acquires or receives materials from other sources that relate closely to the mission, programs, and interests of the museum, including:

 - Papers of art historian John Rewald